44 stable releases (3 major)

 Algorithms Analysis

 Short primitive types are best dealt with by radix search.
-We have implemented it for u8:
+We have implemented it for u8 and for u64:

-/// Median of primitive type u8 by fast radix search
+/// Medians of u8 end type by fast radix search

-More complex data types require general comparison search.
+More complex data types require general comparison search, see median_by.
 Median can be found naively by sorting the list of data and then picking its midpoint.
 The best comparison sort algorithms have complexity O(n*log(n)).
-However, faster median algorithms, with complexity O(n) are possible.
-They are based on the observation that data need to be sorted, only partitioned and counted off.
+However, faster median algorithms with complexity O(n) are possible.
+They are based on the observation that data need to be all fully sorted, only partitioned and counted off.
 Therefore, the naive sort method can not compete and has been deleted as of version 2.0.0.

-Currently considered to be the 'state of the art' comparison algorithm is Floyd-Rivest (1975): Median of Medians.
-This divides the data into groups of five items, finds a median of each group by sort and then recursively finds medians of five of these medians, and so on, until only one is left.
-This is then used as a pivot for the partitioning of the original data.
-Such pivot will produce reasonably good partitioning, though not necessarily perfect.
-Therefore, iteration is still necessary.
+Floyd-Rivest (1975): Median of Medians is currently considered to be 'the state of the art' comparison algorithm.
+It divides the data into groups of five items, finds median of each group by sort, then finds medians of five of these medians, and so on, until only one remains.
+This is then used as the pivot for partitioning of the original data.
+Such pivot will produce good partitioning, though not perfect halving.
+Counting off and iterating is therefore still necessary.

-However, finding the best pivot is not the main objective.
-Rather, it is to eliminate (count off) eccentric data items as fast as possible.
-Therefore, the expense of choosing the pivot must be carefully considered.
-It is possible to use less optimal pivot, and yet to find the median faster (on average).
+Finding the best possible pivot estimate is not the main objective.
+The real objective is to eliminate (count off) eccentric data items as fast as possible, overall.
+Therefore, the time spent estimating the pivot has to be taken into account.
+It is possible to settle for less optimal pivots, yet to find the medians faster on average.
+In any case, efficient partitioning is a must.

-Summary of he main features of our median algorithm
+Summary of he main features of our general median algorithm

 • Linear complexity.